Peer Reviewed Publications

 Villa-Nicholas, M (May 2018) “Terror by Telephone: Normative Anxieties around Obscene Calls in the 1960s.”
 First Monday.

 Villa-Nicholas, M (Spring 2018) “Discerning Fake Information.”
 Teaching Media Quarterly.
 6.1

 Velez, L. and Villa-Nicholas, M. (Spring 2017) “The Evolution of Critical Theories in Library History Literature, 1997-2015.”
 Library Trends.
 65.4

-Villa-Nicholas, M. “Ruptures in Telecommunications: Latina and Latino Information Workers in Southern California.” in Aztlan: A Journal of Chicano Studies.
-(Spring 2017).
+Villa-Nicholas, M. (Spring 2017) “Ruptures in Telecommunications: Latina and Latino Information Workers in Southern California.”
+Aztlán: A Journal of Chicano Studies.
+42.1

-“Latina Narratives of Information Technologies: Towards a Latina Science and Technology Studies” in Media-N Fall 2014: V. 10 N. 03.
+Villa-Nicholas, M. (Winter 2014) “Latina Narratives of Information Technologies: Towards a Critical Latina Technology Studies.”
+Media-N. 10:3

 Invited Book Chapter

-Villa-Nicholas, M. (Spring 2016).
-“The Making of the Invisible Information Worker: Latinas and the AT&T v.
-EEOC Case.”
-In The Intersectional Internet: Race, Sex, Class and Culture Online, edited by Safiya Noble and Brendesha Tynes.
-In Peter Lang as part of the Digital Editions series.
+Villa-Nicholas, M. (March 2016).
+“The Invisible Information Worker: Latinas in Telecommunications.”
+In The Intersectional Internet: Race, Sex, Class and Culture Online, edited by André Brock, Safiya Noble, and Brendesha Tynes.
+In preparation for Peter Lang as part of the Digital Editions series.

-Villa-Nicholas, M., Tidline, T., and Drake, T. (In press).
-“Healing Justice: An Approach of Caring for Intersectional LIS Professionals.” in Social Justice and Activism in Libraries, Moving Beyond Diversity to Action, edited by Sue Epstein, Carol Smallwood, and Vera Gubnitskaia.
-In preperation for McFarland Press.
+Villa-Nicholas, M., Drake, T., and Tidline, T. (2018) “Healing Justice: An Approach of Caring for Intersectional LIS Professionals.”
+McFarland Press.